krmbzds/stars/README.md

 - [Fortyseven/RA_1993](https://github.com/Fortyseven/RA_1993) - Development content accidentally shipped on a certain early DOS CD-ROM game from 1993

-## Blade

-- [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - Grocy is a web-based self-hosted groceries & household management solution for your home

 ## C

+- [pebble-dev/RebbleOS](https://github.com/pebble-dev/RebbleOS) - open source operating system for low-power smartwatches
 - [andmarti1424/sc-im](https://github.com/andmarti1424/sc-im) - sc-im - Spreadsheet Calculator Improvised -- An ncurses spreadsheet program for terminal
 - [netdata/netdata](https://github.com/netdata/netdata) - Architected for speed.
 Automated for easy.
 Monitoring and troubleshooting, transformed!
 - [okbob/pspg](https://github.com/okbob/pspg) - Unix pager (with very rich functionality) designed for work with tables.
 Designed for PostgreSQL, but MySQL is supported too.
 Works well with pgcli too.
 Can be used as CSV or TSV viewer too.
 It suppor